simengangstad/SwiftyCloudKit/README.md

 The cloud kit fetcher fetches records from iCloud.
 You specify a database, a query, a reference to your existing records and an fetch interval (in terms of records) and you are more or less good to go.
 You also have to implement the `parseResult(records: [CKRecord])`  function, which returns the records fetched, and the `terminatingFetchRequest()` function, which allows you to know when a fetch request was terminated because of some error.
 This example is built with a UITableViewController (taken from the example project).

+In order to fetch from iCloud there is one prerequisite:
+- Setup a record type in the cloud kit dashboard with field types.
+In the example project a record type with the name "Record" and a string type named "Text" is required.

 We define a simple model:

 ```
 // The key to our record
 let CloudKitRecordType = "Record"
+// The text field in our record
+let CloudKitTextField = "Text"

 // Model
 var records = [CKRecord]()
 ```